AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

   - template: text
     block: text
     content: |-
-      * Sports fields have a reduced capacity of 40 for occupancy, to allow for appropriate social distancing
+      * Sports fields have a reduced capacity of 40 for occupancy for athletes, coaches, and officials, to allow for appropriate social distancing for parents and guardians only who are allowed to attend.
       * Signage will be posted and distributed asking/informing guests the following:

-        _Have you had exposure to COVID 19 in the past 14 days?_
+        _If you have a fever, shortness of breath, cough, or have tested positive for COVID-19, please do not enter the facility and seek medical advice._

-        _Have you experienced cough or shortness of breath?_
+        _As required and recommended by the CDC, state, and local governments, take precautions such as wearing a mask in public._

-        _Have you experienced fever?_
+        _Use soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing, going to the bathroom and before eating or touching food._

-        _Have you experienced loss of taste or smell?_
+        _Don't touch your eyes, nose, or mouth with unwashed hands._

-        _You are at an increased risk for COVID-19 if you are: 65 years or older, have underlying lung/asthma conditions, have heart complications, suffer from diabetes, liver disease, severe obesity or are otherwise immune-compromised_
+        Practice social distancing and stay 6' apart from other guests.

-        _Your health is your responsibility_
+        **_Your health is your responsibility_**
       * We reserve the right to institute further COVID-19 screening to ensure guests are not endangering others
       * Any person who has had symptoms or exposure is asked not to come to the venue
     centered: false